 So, your insurance premium isn’t likely to increase solely because you were determined to be the at-fault driver per an accident investigation, unless you were substantially at fault (e.g., drinking and driving, speeding, negligence, etc.).
 These actions can categorize you as a risky driver and increase your risk for future claims, so your insurance rate could go up based on this revised judgement of your driving record.

 In Florida, car accidents that result of driving under the influence of alcohol, drugs, or other substance that can impair your vision or response time will remain on your driving record for much longer than a regular fender bender.
 These types of accidents will remain on your driving record for 75 years and further increase your perceived risk as a driver and can cause your car insurance rates to skyrocket.

-There is no way to officially remove a car accident from your driving record before the 3-5 years is up.
+There is no way to officially remove a car accident from your driving record.
 There is, however, a way to lighten the blow against your rates: take a safe driver or a defensive driving course.
 Though, this excludes criminal moving violations such as a DUI.